Why Is Silver Really Lagging Behind Gold?

 Both oil and copper are widely recognized as key gauges as to the health and performance of the global economy.
 To find that silver shares a positive correlation with both commodities implies that higher demand is also reliant upon global economic growth.

-For these reasons it is easy to see that silver's role as an industrial metal plays an important role in determining its value.
-This means the marked downturn in industrial demand along with uncertainty over the outlook for the global economy is weighing heavily on its price.
+For these reasons, it is easy to see that silver's role as an industrial metal plays an important role in determining its value.
+This means the marked downturn in industrial demand, along with uncertainty over the outlook for the global economy, is weighing heavily on its price.

 What does this mean for investors?

-Clearly, while a confluence of factors including manipulation and the rise of other alternate cryptocurrencies is causing silver's weakness it would appear that the key culprit is declining industrial demand for the white metal.
-When the ambiguity concerning the outlook for the global economy is considered it is easy to see why silver is failing to perform.
+Clearly, while a confluence of factors, including manipulation and the rise of other alternate cryptocurrencies, is causing silver's weakness, it would appear that the key culprit is declining industrial demand for the white metal.
+When the ambiguity concerning the outlook for the global economy is considered, it is easy to see why silver is failing to perform.
 Each of those factors is being magnified by the confusion surrounding the direction of gold because of silver's dual role as both an industrial and precious metal.

 This has created an opportunity for investors.
 Weaker silver is not here to stay and there is every sign that silver will continue to firm over coming months because a stronger global economy will drive greater industrial demand.
 That will be enhanced by the secular trend to renewable energy which has sparked a surge in the use of solar and hence photovoltaic cells in which silver is a key component.